iansmith/parigot/site/content/en/docs/Examples/helloworld.md

 ##### clean

-clean: `clean` make target removes all the generated files in the `g/` directory and the compiled binaries in `build`.
+The `clean` make target removes all the generated files in the `g/` directory and the compiled binaries (`.p.wasm` files) in `build`.
 The 'g' stands for generated and only automated tool's output belongs there. `make clean` does not remove the tools installed by `make tools` in the next section.

+{{% alert title="Change coming" color="warning" %}}
+Currently, the parigot system library, `syscall.so` is also resident in the build directory.
+This will changed soon.

 ##### tools